-3.1 Definitions of Terms Specific to This Standard:3
+3.1 Definitions: 3

 3.1.1 frequency sweep test, n-most rheometers have programs specific for their instrument.

 3.1.1.1 Discussion-The user provides a specified geometry, frequency range, strain % or oscillatory stress and temperature of the test.
 This test will produce the data required for this method.